griffithlab/pVACtools/docs/pvacseq/filter_commands.rst

 pVACseq currently offers three filters: a binding filter, a coverage filter, and a top score filter.

-The binding filter is always run automatically as part of the pVACseq pipeline.
-The coverage filter is run automatically if bam-readcount or cufflinks file are proAvided as additional input files to a pVACseq run.
-The top score filter is run if the ``--top-result-per-mutation`` flag is set.
+The binding filter and top score filters are always run automatically as part of the pVACseq pipeline.
+The coverage filter is run automatically if the VCF contained readcount and/or expression annotations.

 All filters can also be run manually to narrow the final results down further.